gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 I find there are 2 types of questions: technical and general ones (for lack of a better term).

 Technical questions want to know about your past experience and skills.
 Be prepared to talk about that in detail.
 Be honest.
 If there's something that you don't know, say it.
 It is OK to not know everything.
-In such cases, they will appreciate that you show a positive attitude and willingness to learn about it.
+In such cases, it is better to show a positive attitude and willingness to learn about it.
 When talking about your experience and your past projects, try to highlight transferrable skills and quantifiable results.
-Transferrable skills may be eg, if you collaborated with people from different disciplines, or you had management / leadership responsabilities.
-Industry professionals may have the idea (rightly or wrongly) that academic work is very individualistic and limited to the production of papers.
-Try to highlight the transferrable skills involved in your work (communication, management, collaboration, ...).
+Transferrable skills may be eg, if you collaborated with people from different disciplines, or had management / leadership responsabilities.
+Industry professionals may have the idea (rightly or wrongly) that academic work is individualistic and limited to producing papers.
+Try to break this stereotype by highlighting the transferrable skills involved in your work (communication, management, collaboration, ...).
 Also, try to highlight any quantifiable result beyond a paper (eg, a tool that may be used by other people).

 General questions may be about your motivations, transferrable skills and personal qualities.
 Some may be tricky because they are unpredictable.
-Luckily, some others get asked most of the times.
+Luckily, a couple of them are quite common:

 - For example, you will for sure be asked _why you want to change jobs_.
-My recommendation is be honest but also answer in a way that highlights the benefit they will get in hiring you.
-For example, you can say that you want a higher salary, but ellaborate in how your skills and values align well with the job.
+My recommendation is be honest and explain your motivation in a way that it is clear that this motivation is a benefit for the company.
 - Another question you have to expect is _why this specific company_.
 Prepare to explain why you are interested in this specific company and how their line of work and values align with you.

 It is actually good to use know your values and interests to motivate these answers.
 As an example to help you identify your values, I put below different categories of values / interests.
-Try to identify which are the most important to you.
-You may use the result of this kind of excercice not only as guide to answer motivation questions but actually to help you identify what jobs are most suited to you:
+You may use the results as guide for navigating the interview:

 - **Practicalities**: location, salary, job security, flexible working, involves travel, good work-life balance
 - **Environment**: sociable colleagues, not office-based